jaijain96/k8s_experiments/notes/kubernetes-cluster-architecture/workloads/workload-management/deployments.md

 ### Selector

-`.spec.selector` is a required field that specifies a `Label` selector for the `Pod`s targeted by this `Deployment`. `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.
-In API version `apps/v1`, `.spec.selector` and `.metadata.labels` do not default to `.spec.template.metadata.labels` if not set and must be set explicitly.
+<mark>`.spec.selector` is a required field that specifies a `Label` selector
+for the `Pod`s targeted by this `Deployment`. `.spec.selector` must match `.spec.template.metadata.labels`, or it will be rejected by the API.</mark>
+In API version `apps/v1`, `.spec.selector` and `.metadata.labels` do not
+default to `.spec.template.metadata.labels` if not set and must be set explicitly.
 Note that `.spec.selector` is immutable after creation of the `Deployment` in `apps/v1`.

-A `Deployment` may terminate `Pod`s whose `Label`s match the selector if their template is different from `.spec.template` or if the total number of such `Pod`s exceeds `.spec.replicas`.
+<mark>A `Deployment` may terminate `Pod`s whose `Label`s match the selector
+if their template is different from `.spec.template` or if the total number of such `Pod`s exceeds `.spec.replicas`.
 It brings up new `Pod`s with `.spec.template` if the number of `Pod`s is less than the desired number.
 We shouldn't create other `Pod`s whose `Label`s match this selector, either directly, by creating another `Deployment`, or by creating another `Controller` such as a `ReplicaSet` or a `ReplicationController`.
 If we do so, the first `Deployment` thinks that it created these other `Pod`s.
 K8s does not stop us from doing this.
-Similarly, if we have multiple `Controller`s that have overlapping selectors, the `Controller`s will fight with each other and won't behave correctly.
+Similarly, if we have multiple `Controller`s that have overlapping selectors, the `Controller`s will fight with each other and won't behave correctly.</mark>

 ### Strategy